sceckert/IntroDHSpring2021/_week6/preparing-for-webscraping-and-openrefine.md

 Let's look at one  with text, URL links and HTML "tags" enclosed in brackets `<` `>`.
 These tags tell the page how to render, and can be used to identify specific elements on the page.

-Look at the [handy overview of basic HTML elements.](https://www.w3schools.com/tags/ref_byfunc.asp) that we can use to create HTML elementsI've listed a few below.
+Look at the [handy overview of basic HTML elements.](https://www.w3schools.com/tags/ref_byfunc.asp) that we can use to create HTML elements.

+Can you identify some of the parts of our course website?
+What element contains the course heading?

 Poke around and see if you can figure out what some of the different tags on our course webpage do.
 If you hover over a part of the webpage, it will display what that element's name. (**On Safari you have to click the small bullseye icon in the upper lefthand part of the console window** to enable this)